Reed College: 2021 collapse of the Aubrey R. Watzek Sports Center

-On February 15, 2021, the Aubrey R. Watzek Sports Center, collapsed during Winter Storm Uri.
+On February 15, 2021, the Aubrey R. Watzek Sports Center collapsed during Winter Storm Uri.
 Both gyms that were part of the sports center collapsed.
-The collapse was attributed to excess snow piling up on the roof of the building causing a support truss to fracture, and strained several others, causing the roof to collapse.
+The collapse was attributed to excess snow piling up on the roof of the building causing a support truss to fracture and strain several others, causing the roof to collapse.
 The sports center was serving as a COVID-19 testing center, and the destruction of the testing center resulted in the loss of testing kits and other medical supplies needed for COVID-19 testing.